ioos/BioData-Training-Workshop/_docs/doc-template.md

 topnav: topnav
 toc: false
 #permalink: index.html
-summary: This is a Markdown document that will be rendered as the site Home page
+summary: This is a Markdown document that will be rendered as the site 2nd page
 ---